jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 ## Classifying New Data

-Prior to running the inputed data through the model, a function will perform text preprocessing steps.
+Prior to running the inputted data through the model, a function will perform text preprocessing steps.

 In order to obtain new data, I utilized Twitter's API and made API calls to obtain tweets that were related to women's clothing items.
 Specifically, I made queries directed @ZARA and @h&m that included words such as "dress," "shirt," and "clothing."
 I then ran these tweets through a preprocessing function so they could be run through my model.
 My model is able to return a classification for each tweet along with probability of each class (0 or 1).

 From the inspection of my model, it is clear that tweets that are predicted as 0 (negative) are most likely correct and need to be immediately addressed.
-Tweets (or other commentss) that are addressed as 1 are more likely to possibly be class 0 and will require further inspection by a human.
-This is most likely due to the class imbalance of my inital dataset and my model having more examples of positive reviews than negative reviews when training my model.
+Tweets (or other comments) that are addressed as 1 are more likely to possibly be class 0 and will require further inspection by a human.
+This is most likely due to the class imbalance of my initial dataset and my model having more examples of positive reviews than negative reviews when training my model.

 Below is an example of a positive tweet being accurately classified:

 ![](./images/positive_tweet_correct.png)

-This is a great example of a tweet that could be rewteeted for visability and showing a real person representing Zara's brand.
+This is a great example of a tweet that could be retweeted for visibility and showing a real person representing Zara's brand.

 Below is an example of a negative tweet being accurately classified: